-Build configuration status is calculated based on builds from default branch only.
-Consequently per-configuration investigation works for builds from default branch.
-For example, successful build from non-default branch won't remove per-configuration investigation.
-But successful build from default branch will.
+The Build Configuration status is calculated based on the builds from the default branch only.
+Consequently, per-configuration investigation works for builds from the default branch.
+For example, a successful build from a non-default branch will not remove a per-configuration investigation, but a successful build from the default branch will.

 Multiple VCS roots

-If your build configuration uses more than one VCS root and in both VCS roots you have specified branches to monitor, the way how builds are triggered is more complicated.
+If your build configuration uses more than one VCS root and you specified branches to monitor in both VCS roots, the way the builds are triggered is more complicated.

-VCS Trigger groups branches from several VCS roots by the part matched by star.
-When some root doesn't have branch from the other root, its default branch is used.
-For example you have 2 VCS roots, both have default branch
+The VCS trigger groups branches from several VCS roots by logical branch names.
+When some root does not have a branch from the other root, its default branch is used.
+For example, you have 2 VCS roots, both have the default branch